 - Develop a deep and broad knowledge base of the common disease processes for which patients are hospitalized, understanding the pathophysiology, various presenting clinical presentations and disease prognosis

 - Develop a diverse differential diagnosis and respective diagnostic and treatment plan based on the patient's presenting symptoms along with evidence-based, cost-effective medical care

 - Enhance knowledge of critically ill or injured patients

 - Develop and increase critical-thinking skills

-Mayo Clinic has one of the largest surgical suites in the nation with more than 100 operating rooms.
-Each year, Mayo Clinic surgeons perform nearly 50,000 surgical procedures at the Saint Marys Campus and Methodist Campus of Mayo Clinic Hospital.
-Nearly 200 surgeries are performed each day at the two facilities, both part of Mayo Clinic Hospital in Minnesota.
+Mayo Clinic Hospital — Rochester has one of the largest surgical suites in the nation with more than 120 operating rooms.
+Each year, Mayo Clinic surgeons perform nearly 50,000 surgical procedures — about 200 a day — at the hospital's two campuses.
 The vast number and type of surgeries, in combination with a highly educated faculty, make Mayo Clinic an ideal educational setting for students in surgical training programs.